OliverMakesGames/OliverMakesGames.github.io/index.md

 ### About us:

 We're a small team intending to make a ton of great games!
-Our team of dedicated creators is fueled by the desire to break barriers and push the limits of what's possible in gaming.
-From epic quests to mind-bending puzzles, we are ready to redefine indie gaming.
+Our  dedicated team is fueled by the desire to break barriers and push the limits of gaming of what's possible in gaming!
+From epic quests to mind-bending puzzles, we are ready to redefine indie gaming

 ##### Free free to contact me at OliverMakesGames@gmail.com with any inquires or mod applications